The Ultimate Sauce For Seafood!

-Tips So Your Sauce Doesn’t Break!
+Expert Tips So Your Sauce Doesn’t Break!

 Nobody wants a broken sauce.
 Here’s how to make sure it doesn’t happen to you!

-- Do not let the mixture come to a boil after adding the butter!
+- Do not let the mixture come to a boil after adding the butter.
 This will cause the sauce to separate.

 Don’t have white wine vinegar?
 Substitute with other vinegars: red wine vinegar, tarragon vinegar, anything that is light in color (not balsamic).
 You can also make a beurre rouge by using red wine in place of white wine!

-And make sure to sign up for our newsletter and follow along on Instagram, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

-Lemon Beurre Blanc
+Rate this RecipeClassic French Lemon Beurre Blanc

 Equipment